SwiftFusion: Scalable Sequence Parallelism for Distributed Inference of Diffusion Transformers on GPUs

 \subsection{Topology-Aware Communication Scheduling}

 \system employs a topology-aware communication scheduling strategy that assigns SP techniques based on the network topology of the GPU cluster.
 Unlike USP \cite{usp}, \system applies Ulysses Attention for inter-machine communication and Ring Attention for intra-machine communication.
-Specifically, as shown in Figure \ref{fig:tas}, suppose there are $N$ GPU machines, each of which is equipped with $M$ GPUs, and \system organizes the $N \times M$ GPUs into a 2D device mesh of shape $P_u \times P_r$, creating a process group of size $P_u$ for Ulysses Attention and a process group of size $P_r$ for Ring Attention.
-As discussed in Section \ref{sec:background}, $P_u$ is limited by the number of heads $H$ since Ulysses Attention requires $H$ to be divisible by $P_u$.
+Specifically, in Figure \ref{fig:tas}, suppose there are $N$ GPU machines, each of which is equipped with $M$ GPUs, and \system organizes the $N \times M$ GPUs into a 2D device mesh of shape $P_u \times P_r$, creating a process group of size $P_u$ for Ulysses Attention and a process group of size $P_r$ for Ring Attention.
+As discussed in Section \ref{sec:background}, $P_u$ is limited by the number of heads $H$ as Ulysses Attention requires $H$ to be divisible by $P_u$.
 In the simplest case $H = N$, we can set $P_u = N$ and $P_r = M$, where \system applies Ulysses Attention across the $N$ GPU machines and Ring Attention within each GPU machine.
 In this way, \system minimizes the inter-machine communication volume and effectively utilizes the high-bandwidth intra-machine GPU interconnections.
 However, when $H \neq N$, we set $P_u = \gcd(NM, H)$\footnote{$\gcd$ stands for the greatest common divisor.} as this maximizes the usage of Ulysses Attention to reduce inter-machine communication volume, and then set $P_r = \frac{NM}{P_u}$.
-By doing so, \system can always leverage Ulysses Attention to reduce inter-machine communication volume as much as possible: (1) When $P_u \geq N$, \system can fully utilize Ulysses Attention for inter-machine communication, and the communication volume decreases almost linearly with the number of machines $N$; (2) When $P_u < N$, \system uses a combination of Ulysses and Ring Attention for inter-machine communication volume, and the Ulysses Attention can still be used to reduce inter-machine communication volume.
+By doing so, \system can always leverage Ulysses Attention to reduce inter-machine communication volume as much as possible: (1) When $P_u \geq N$, \system fully utilizes Ulysses Attention for inter-machine communication, and the communication volume decreases almost linearly with the number of machines $N$; (2) When $P_u < N$, \system uses a combination of Ulysses and Ring Attention for inter-machine communication volume, and the Ulysses Attention can still be used to reduce inter-machine communication volume.
 In contrast, even with the same $P_u$ and $P_r$, USP uses Ring Attention for inter-machine communication, which implies that Ulysses Attention reduces the inter-machine communication volume only if $P_r < N$.
-The only case where \system could incur more inter-machine communication than USP is when $P_u = 2$, where Ulysses will have more communication volume than Ring Attention as described in Section \ref{sec:background}.
-Thus, USP incurs higher inter-machine communication volume than \system in most cases.
+The only case where \system could incur more inter-machine communication than USP is when $P_u = 2$, where Ulysses has more communication volume than Ring Attention as described in Section \ref{sec:background}.
+Thus, USP incurs higher inter-machine communication volume than \system in most cases and additionally we formally prove it in Appendix \ref{app:complexity-analysis}.